Get ready for uni with a student account that works for you.Read more…

 - Fees.
-Maintenance and transaction fees vary across banks, so it’s important to consider how you will use your account and look for a fee structure that will compliment this.
+Maintenance and transaction fees vary across banks, so it’s important to consider how you plan on using your account and looking for a fee structure that will complement this.
 Even though a maintenance fee may seem low, the bank may charge more for other transactions that will add up over time.
 It may be worth choosing an account with a higher maintenance fee but no transaction fees.
 Some joint current accounts waive fees if you lodge a certain amount each month or are able to keep a minimum balance at all times.
 While this is harder to do as an individual, with two people it is much easier.

 - Perks.
-Depending on how you use your account and your lifestyle, you may benefit from perks associated with your current account such as deals and discounts for partner businesses or cashback on purchases and bill payments.
+Depending on your lifestyle and how you use your account, you may benefit from perks associated with your current account such as deals and discounts for partner businesses or cashback on purchases and bill payments.

 - Overdraft facility.
 An overdraft facility can be worthwhile having in case of unexpected bills or expenses in between paydays.
 Extra fees are usually charged for this, so make sure you and your partner are clear on the terms in which the overdraft can be used as you are both responsible for the debt.

 - Mobile payments.
 Some banks give you the option of linking your joint current account with Google Pay, Apple Pay or Fitbit Pay.